 - Violin and viola majors must substitute EMU350H1 and EMU351H1 for EMU150Y1.
 Clarinet majors must substitute another woodwind course (EMU353H1, 354H1, 357H1, 358H1) for EMU151H.
-Trumpet majors must substitute another brass course (EMU252H1, 254H1, 256H1) for EMU152H1. - The table below lists courses that are classified as Music Education Electives.
-Courses that are highlighted are also classified as Subject Studies courses in Music.
-You are required to complete 3.5 credits of Music Education Electives, in addition to 0.5 credits of a Subject studies course in music. - Music Education Electives beyond the requirement may count as Music Electives. - Second teachable requirement for most subjects is 4.0 credits.
-French, International Languages and the Sciences require 5.0 credits. - At least by the end of Year 1 of the program, you must decide on your second teaching subject so that there is sufficient time to work towards accumulating the required credits.
-Students who enter the program in Year 2 are required to declare their second teaching subject when accepting their offer into the program. - At least 80% of the courses in the second teaching subject must be completed before Year 5, when you will enroll in a full year Curriculum and Instruction course related to the second teaching subject. - Refer to the booklet titled CTEP Program Handbook, for Second Teachable requirements.
+Trumpet majors must substitute another brass course (EMU252H1, 254H1, 256H1) for EMU152H1. - Music Education Electives beyond the requirement may count as Music Electives. - The fall term of Year 4 can be used to "catch-up" on outstanding requirements of both Music and Arts & Science courses. - Second teachable requirement for most subjects is 4.0 credits.
+French, International Languages and the Sciences require 5.0 credits. - At least by the end of Year 1 of the program, you must decide on your Second Teachable so that there is sufficient time to work towards accumulating the required credits.
+Students who enter the program in Year 2 are required to declare their Second Teachable when accepting their offer into the program. - At least 80% of the courses in the Second Teachable must be completed before the beginning of Year 5, when you will enroll in a full year Curriculum and Instruction course related to the Second Teachable. - Refer to the booklet titled CTEP Program Handbook, for Second Teachable requirements.